 Figure 1 shows an overview of this classification method; each type of generator is discussed in this section.

-Figure 1 Classification of DC Generators by Electromagnetic Field Windings
+Figure 1 DC Generator Types by Electromagnetic Field Windings

 DC Generator Working Principle